 Data Acquisition

-As insufficient rainfall is the leading cause of drought, data from NASA EO satellites were used in acquiring precipitation records to create a 17-year climatology for Thailand.
-The Tropical Rainfall Measuring Mission – Microwave Imager (TRMM-TMI) data was collected as a Level 3 product (3B42) in HDF format from the Goddard Space Flight Center downloads portal.
-Data was downloaded as a RT Derived Daily Product at 0.25˚ spatial resolution.
-Daily data was collected from January 1, 1998 – February 28, 2015.
+As insufficient rainfall is the leading cause of drought, data from NASA Earth observing satellites were used in acquiring precipitation records to create a 17-year climatology for Thailand.
+The Tropical Rainfall Measuring Mission – Microwave Imager (TRMM-TMI) data were collected as a Level 3 product (3B42) in HDF format from the Goddard Space Flight Center downloads portal.
+Data were downloaded as a RT Derived Daily Product at 0.25˚ spatial resolution.
+Daily data were collected from January 1, 1998 – February 28, 2015.
 Precipitation measurements were collected as millimeters/hour (mm/hour).

 After 17 years, NASA and the Japan Aerospace Exploration Agency (JAXA) stopped TRMM’s science operations and data collection on April 8, 2015, after the spacecraft depleted its fuel reserves.
 In order to create a continuous climatology to monitor drought in near-real time, precipitation records for TRMM’s replacement were acquired.
-The Global Precipitation Measurement - Microwave Imager (GPM-GMI) data was collected as a Level 3 product (Integrated Multi-satellite Retrievals for GPM [IMERG]) in HDF5 format from the Goddard Space Flight Center downloads portal.
-Data was downloaded at 0.1˚ spatial resolution.
-Thirty minute data was collected from March 6, 2015 – June 15, 2015.
+The Global Precipitation Measurement - Microwave Imager (GPM-GMI) data were collected as a Level 3 product (Integrated Multi-satellite Retrievals for GPM [IMERG]) in HDF5 format from the Goddard Space Flight Center downloads portal.
+The data were downloaded at 0.1˚ spatial resolution.
+Thirty minute data were collected from March 6, 2015 – June 15, 2015.
 Precipitation measurements were collected as millimeters/hour (mm/hour).

 To obtain biophysical parameters for creating drought indices, products derived from NASA EO were selected.
-The Terra and Aqua - Moderate Resolution Imaging Spectroradiometer (MODIS) Land Surface Temperature (LST) and Normalized Difference Vegetation Index (NDVI) data were acquired using the USGS Earth Explorer tool.
+The Terra and Aqua Moderate Resolution Imaging Spectroradiometer (MODIS) Land Surface Temperature (LST) and Normalized Difference Vegetation Index (NDVI) data were acquired using the USGS Earth Explorer tool.
 For LST data, MOD11C2 and MYD11C2 products were downloaded in HDF format at 0.05˚ spatial resolution at a monthly temporal resolution.
 For NDVI, MOD13A3 and MYD13A3 products were downloaded in HDF format at 0.01˚ spatial resolution at a monthly temporal resolution.
 Both data sets were collected from February 2000 – June 2015.

-The stream flow data used in this study is a time series at monthly temporal resolution from January 1998 – June 2015.
-In situ data was acquired from gauging stations from the Thailand Royal Irrigation Department (www.rid.go.th) for each region in Thailand.
+The stream flow data used in this study was a time series at monthly temporal resolution from January 1998 – June 2015.
+In situ data were acquired from gauging stations from the Thailand Royal Irrigation Department (www.rid.go.th) for each region in Thailand.

-The soil moisture data was obtained from Dr. John Bolten, NASA DEVELOP Science Advisor at Goddard Space Flight Center (GSFC).
+The soil moisture data were obtained from Dr. John Bolten, NASA DEVELOP Science Advisor at Goddard Space Flight Center (GSFC).
 His soil moisture product is derived from the Palmer Model and comes in NetCDF format at 0.25˚ spatial resolution.
 The data set was provided already subset to the extent of Thailand.
 Temporal resolution is daily with data sets acquired from January 1, 2003 to May 9, 2015.

 Data Processing